ccorprew22/capstone-analysis-csv-to-docx/README.md

 This program currently works if it matches column headers and the Formsite template provided.
 However, the professor may make changes.

+##IMPORTANT
++ If this repo is modified ever, make sure that the reports do not get pushed here.
+I put the output folder in the gitignore but for future use make sure that doesn't happen if any changes are made.

 ## Note!!!
 + You will still have to go through the progress report file, this program is only to eliminate the annoying amount of typing, formatting, and busy work.
 + On the Formsite, click on the "Show/Hide Columns" button and make sure all columns are on!